The final is at Wembley on Sunday 31 July. From kick-off time and format to how to watch, here's all you need to know.

 London's Wembley Stadium will host the 2022 final.

 Wembley will become the third venue in England to stage a Women's EURO final.
-In 1984 at Luton's Kenilworth Road, the second leg of the first decider – the only one to be played over two games – was won 1-0 by England against Sweden to level the aggregate score, but the visitors were to win on penalties.
+In 1984 at Luton's Kenilworth Road, the second leg of the first decider – the only one to be played over two games – was won 1-0 by England against Sweden to level the aggregate score, but the visitors ultimately prevailed on penalties.
 The 2005 final was played at Ewood Park in Blackburn, Germany defeating Norway 3-1.